Topological Gauge Theories with Sixteen Supercharges: Higher $A_\infty$-categorification of Floer Homologies: The Topologically-twisted Gauge Theories

 With auxiliary fields, a straightforward calculation will show that $\widetilde{\mathcal{Q}}$ is nilpotent up to gauge transformations generated by $\varphi$.
 As we wish to study the theory whereby the relevant moduli space is well-behaved (which corresponds to no reducible connections), we shall consider the case where $\varphi$ has no zero-modes.

-Setting to zero the $\widetilde{\mathcal{Q}}$-variations of the fermions in~\eqref{eq:spin7 susy variations}, we obtain the BPS equation (obeyed by the zero-modes) of Spin$(7)$ theory as\footnote{ As we are only considering the case where $\varphi$ has no zero-modes, we can take it to be zero in the variations of the fermions. }
+Setting to zero the $\widetilde{\mathcal{Q}}$-variations of the fermions in~\eqref{eq:spin7 susy variations}, we obtain the BPS equation of Spin$(7)$ theory as\footnote{ As we are only considering the case where $\varphi$ has no zero-modes, we can take it to be zero in the variations of the fermions. }

 This is the Spin$(7)$ instanton equation.
 Configurations of $A_{\mu}$ satisfying~\eqref{eq:spin7 inst eq} constitute the Spin$(7)$ instanton moduli space $\mathcal{M}_{\text{Spin}(7)}$ that the Spin$(7)$ theory path integral will localize onto.